Is there a registration fee?

 Metro Grill: reliable Italian food, if a bit corporate in feel, 35th between 5th and 6th

-Stumptown Coffee (in the Ace Hotel, 29th and Broadway): cult following for Seattle cafe
+Stumptown Coffee: in the Amazon store on 34th St. between 5th and 6th ave, also in the Ace Hotel, 29th and Broadway; cult following for Seattle cafe

 The Graduate Center is near Times Square (centered on 42nd and Broadway), which has a lot of big chain restaurants like Bubba Gump’s and TGI Fridays.
 One serious restaurant there, however, is Blue Fin (Broadway near 47th).